 Title of paper: Relationships between sustainability disclosure, environmental innovation and performance: An examination of practice within the Australian construction and demolition waste sector.
-Published × Accepted for publication Publication status: Submitted for publication Unpublished and unsubmitted work written in manuscript style Publication details: Rossetto, D. (2023).
+Publication status: Published × Accepted for publication Submitted for publication Unpublished and unsubmitted work written in manuscript style Publication details: Rossetto, D. (2023).
 "Relationships between sustainability disclosure, environmental innovation and performance: An examination of practice within the Australian construction and demolition waste sector".
-Environment, Development and Sustainability .
-DOI: 10.1007/s10668-023-04291-w Name of principal author: Daniel Marc Rossetto Contribution to the paper: Research design, research execution and sole author Overall percentage: 100% Certification This paper reports on original research I conducted during the period of my Higher Degree by Research candidature and is not subject to any obligations or contractual agreements with a third party that would constrain its inclusion in this thesis.
+Environment.
+Development and Sustainability .
+DOI: 10.1007/s10668-023-04291-w Reproduced in accordance with the publishing agreement.
+Name of principal author: Daniel Marc Rossetto Contribution to the paper: Research design, research execution and sole author Overall percentage: 100% Certification This paper reports on original research I conducted during the period of my Higher Degree by Research candidature and is not subject to any obligations or contractual agreements with a third party that would constrain its inclusion in this thesis.
 I am the primary author of this paper.
 Signature: Date: 14/03/2024